-“No human rights violations have been observed in Crimea”,— announced a group of Alternative for Germany (Alternative für Deutschland, AfD) political party members who visited Crimea in early February 2018.
+“No human rights violations have been observed in Crimea”, — announced the group Alternative for Germany (Alternative für Deutschland, AfD) political party members who visited Crimea in early February, 2018.

 The nine-person delegation was composed of State Diet (Landtag) representatives and city council members, such as Evgeny Schmidt from the “Russian Germans for AfD” fraction; as well as Christian Blex, Nick Vogel, and Helmut Seifen, — all three from the North Rhine-Westphalia parliament.

 The German parliamentarians had been invited to Crimea by the obscure organization called the Regional German Ethnic and Cultural Autonomy of the Republic of Crimea.
 Its Chair Yuri Gempe confirmed that the Autonomy covered part of the expenses associated with the trip.
 Incidentally, Mr. Gempe happens to serve on the Crimean State Council as representative of the Putin’s United Russia party.